 Identify assessment resources.

 Who can attend NP sessions?
 Technically, any conference attendee who is a professional can attend any session at the conference.
 Undergraduates are asked to not attend PROFESSIONAL ONLY sessions however.
-Undergraduates entering the workforce are welcome to attend the New Professionals Institute for the additional fee and can attend any NP identified session during the conference.
+Undergraduates entering the workforce are welcome to attend the New Professionals Institute 2.0 Pre-Con.

 NEW PROFESSIONALS INSTITUTE